Coupled scalar field cosmology with effects of curvature: Introduction

 The motivation behind the proposed work is the idea of comprehending whether introducing a curvature term in the dynamical system would affect the local stability and late-time cosmological behaviour during the background study of the model.
-We found significant changes in the behaviour of some critical points due to the presence of curvature term when compared to the flat case DDI model.
+We found new dynamics due to the presence of curvature term when compared to the flat case DDI model, as this modifies the obtained critical points.
 These critical points have subsequently been discussed in the manuscript.
 The study also supports the physical interpretation of the model via the geometrical display of the evolution of various key cosmological parameters. \\ We organize the paper as follows: In the next section, we set up and review the coupled dark matter (DM) and dark energy (DE) scalar field scenario.
 We also set up a framework for the one-to-one correspondence between the field-fluid approaches.
 Section \ref{3} describes the dynamical analysis approach used to investigate the attractors in the expanding regime.
 In the subsection, we present the parameter constraints on the interacting model and discuss the physical results concerning the background cosmology.
 Finally, we conclude the work with a brief discussion in Section \ref{4}.